cockroachdb/docs/cockroachcloud/serverless-faqs.md

 - [mntr.tech](https://devpost.com/software/mntr-tech)
 - [curbshop.online](https://devpost.com/software/curbshop-online)

 Paid Serverless clusters have higher performance, additional features, and the ability to scale according to your needs.
-They can be used for larger applications and projects.
+They can be used for all kinds of production applications.

-### What are the limitations of CockroachCloud Serverless (beta)?

-CockroachCloud Serverless is currently in beta and there are capabilities we are still working on enabling, such as the ability to enable backups, to import data, and no-downtime upgrades to a paid tier.
-If you want to use any of these capabilities, try a [30-day trial of CockroachCloud](quickstart-trial-cluster.html).

 ### How do I connect to my cluster?